 Dissemination

-The project has it’s first conference paper accepted at ICD 2024.
-The paper titled “Electric Field Mapping by Electro-optical Probes in known Geometries under High Voltage”.
+1) The project has its first conference paper accepted at IEEE ICD in July.
+2024.
+The paper titled 'Electric Field Mapping by Electro-optical Probes in known Geometries under High Voltage'.